apache/flink/docs/dev/table/streaming.md

 * **Append-only stream:** A dynamic table that is only modified by `INSERT` changes can be  converted into a stream by emitting the inserted rows.

 * **Retract stream:** A retract stream is a stream with two types of messages, *add messages* and *retract messages*.
-A dynamic table is converted into an retract stream by encoding an `INSERT` change as add message, a `DELETE` change as retract message, and an `UPDATE` change as a retract message for the updated row and an add message for the updating row.
+A dynamic table is converted into an retract stream by encoding an `INSERT` change as add message, a `DELETE` change as retract message, and an `UPDATE` change as a retract message for the updated (previous) row and an add message for the updating (new) row.
 The following figure visualizes the conversion of a dynamic table into a retract stream.

 <center>
 <img alt="Dynamic tables" src="{{ site.baseurl }}/fig/table-streaming/undo-redo-mode.png" width="85%">